-The financial statements of the Foundation are presented in accordance with the provisions of the Financial Accounting Standards Board Accounting Standards Codification (FASB ASC).
+The financial statements of the Foundation are presented in accordance with the provisions of the Financial Accounting Standards Board Accounting Standards Codification (FASB ASC) as of and for the year ended December 31, 2023.
 The FASB ASC requires the Foundation to distinguish between contributions that increase net assets with donor restrictions and contributions that increase net assets without donor restrictions.
 It also requires recognition of contributions, including contributed services meeting certain criteria, at fair values.
 The FASB ASC establishes standards for external financial statements of not-for-profit organizations and requires a statement of financial position, a statement of activities, and a statement of cash flows.
 As permitted by GASB Statement No. 34, TAMUK has elected not to present a statement of cash flows for the Foundation in the basic financial statements of TAMUK's reporting entity.